garden-io/garden/docs/basics/ephemeral-clusters.md

 The Ephemeral Kubernetes Clusters are provided for free to all users in our **Community Tier**.
 These clusters are meant for short-term use and to allow you to run and test your applications with Garden on a remote Kubernetes cluster.

-You can add or remove Garden managed clusters easily via the `ephemeral-kubernetes` provider.
+You can add or remove ephemeral Kubernetes cluster easily via the `ephemeral-kubernetes` provider.

 ## Getting started